Philippians

 All I want is to know Christ in the power that is evident in his resurrection.

 What a wonderful word is "know".
 The Bible often uses it of the marriage relationship where "a man knows his wife."
 Is it not amazing that we are to see our relationship with Christ in the terms of such an intimate union?
-Since "God is love" we know him in his love for us, a love that is expressed in mercy.
+Since "God is love" we know him in his love for us, a love which is expressed in mercy.
 So, we strive to know Jesus in his forgiveness, and we respond toward this grace in repentance and faith.
 The intimacy of our union with Christ is something we have yet to experience in its fullness, yet even now we can taste of his love, and so we pant after it as a deer pants after streams of fresh water.

 1. Knowing Christ in his death